Dev-Saurabh-iL/Pizza-Sales-Analysis/README.md

 # Pizza-Sales-Analysis
 Pizza Sales Analysis: This analysis dives into the performance metrics of pizza sales, focusing on key aspects such as revenue generation, popular pizza types, customer trends, and sales distribution over time.
-By leveraging SQL queries and data visualization tools, we extract actionable insights to optimize marketing strategies.
+By leveraging SQL queries we extract actionable insights to optimize marketing strategies.

 Queries Solved based on this questions